 Applied to this record, it describes the wrong party.

-I have filed: a motion to dismiss based on a void filing in violation of the federal automatic bankruptcy stay; documentation that Ellison’s witness does not exist in any verifiable public record; documentation that Ellison made a sworn misrepresentation to this court about the status of an Attorney Grievance Commission complaint; documentation that Ellison filed perjured PPO materials into federal proceedings without verification; forensic proof that Ellison’s verified IP address has been systematically monitoring my journalism website; an NCMEC CyberTip confirmation establishing that I reported my children’s online targeting to federal authorities; and documentation that Ellison forwarded my child-protection complaint to the man targeting my child.
+I have filed: a motion to dismiss based on a void filing in violation of the federal automatic stay; documentation that Ellison’s witness does not exist in any verifiable public record; documentation that Ellison made a sworn misrepresentation to this court about the status of an Attorney Grievance Commission complaint; documentation that Ellison filed perjured PPO materials into federal proceedings without verification; forensic proof that Ellison’s verified IP address has been systematically monitoring my journalism website; an NCMEC CyberTip confirmation establishing that I reported my children’s online targeting to federal authorities; and documentation that Ellison forwarded my child-protection complaint to the man targeting my child.

 Every one of those filings is supported by documentary evidence.
 Every one identifies conduct that, if credited, constitutes serious professional, ethical, and potentially criminal violations by a licensed Michigan attorney.